 By the way, I’m sure you could make a version of this Slow Cooker Pork Tenderloin recipe in a pressure cooker as well.
 I just haven’t yet experimented with my pressure cooker yet (yes, I’m late to the party, as usual).
 So for now, I’m sharing the slow cooker instructions.
 I use this 6.5 quart slow cooker, and it’s one of my favorite kitchen gadgets ever.

 Okay, now on to the recipe for easy Paleo, AIP, Whole30 friendly Slow Cooker Pork Tenderloin!

 - 3-4 celery stalks, chopped

 - 1 cup frozen spinach (approximately, optional)

-- 1 cup bone broth or chicken broth
+- 1 cup pastured bone broth

 - ½ of a medium onion, roughly chopped